billzajac/coverlettergpt/README.md

 ## TODO

+* Allow GPT model to be selectable (maybe with command line arg and/or .env)
 * Build a web interface
     * Probably will want auth with it too so that if I make it public, I can manage costs